 Was she ever right.
-Years later, with Leigh well into her sophomore year at a prestigious college (after graduating near the top of her high school class) and my little one named the top middle school student in America by Prudential, I could confidently say things seemed to be working out, and I could trace it all back to that first day I stepped into a school volunteer situation.
+Years later, with Leigh well into her sophomore year of college and my younger one in middle school, I could confidently say things seemed to be working out, and I could trace it all back to that first day I stepped into a school volunteer situation.

 It was the planning meeting for the Fall Family Fair, and despite having worked for years as a crime reporter, I was scared.
-Since I was a relatively young mom (28 when Leigh started kindergarten), I felt a bit like the Junior Girl Scout peeking in on the Gold Circle Ceremony.
+Since I was a relatively young mom, I felt a bit like the Junior Girl Scout peeking in on the Gold Circle Ceremony.
 And I quite literally knew almost no one.
 Looking at the group as I walked in, they looked so tight.
 So connected.
 So already a club.
 Would they accept me?
 Could I really be one of them?

 They did, and I am.
 Because the fact is, school volunteer groups are hungry for parents like me—parents who are not only interested in being a part of their child’s education but also willing to do what’s necessary to keep the school running the way it should.